shaunhurst/Asking-ChatGpt-to-create-a-language-that-two-AI-could-use-to-communicate/README.md

 Asking what would be needed to create an AI driven language in reality

-Thsn asking if AI were in competition with humans would it create language that couldn't be understood by humanity
+Then asking if AI were in competition with humans would it create language that couldn't be understood by humanity

 Asking for an example of what AI might develop